tkoskine/ahven/doc/manual/en/source/manual.rst

     capture and report test outputs

+.. cmdoption:: -s

+    Specify test name suffix to be used in XML files

 .. cmdoption:: -t

-    specify timeout value for tests
+    specify timeout value for tests (value 0 means infinite timeout)

 .. cmdoption:: -q